-We used µgreen-db to affiliate sequence datasets generated from the sequencing of the indigenous soil phototrophic microbial community in a soil after exposure to two contrasted lightening conditions (darkness vs. lightness).
-Shannon diversity index calculated from the OTU dataset highlighted a higher diversity in the darkness compared to the enlightened treatment (H’=3.1 ± 0.1 vs. H’=2.6 ± 0.1) (Table S1).
-This decrease of diversity was associated to a lower richness (441.3 ± 41.2 vs. 378.3 ± 31.4 OTUs) and a lower evenness (0.51 ± 0.01 vs. 0.43 ± 0.02) of the community after exposition to light.
+We tested the ability of µgreen-db to affiliate sequence datasets generated from a set of indigenous soil phototrophic microbial communities obtained from a soil that was exposed to two contrasted light conditions (darkness vs. lightness).
+The Shannon diversity indices calculated from the OTU dataset highlighted a higher diversity in the darkness compared to the enlightened treatment (H’=3.1 ± 0.1 vs. H’=2.6 ± 0.1, respectively) (Table S1).
+This decrease of diversity was associated to a lower richness (441.3 ± 41.2 vs. 378.3 ± 31.4 OTUs) and a lower evenness (0.51 ± 0.01 vs. 0.43 ± 0.02) of the community after exposure to light.
 Interestingly, µgreen-db allowed suitable affiliation of 96% and 98.5% of the sequence datasets at the phylum and genus level, respectively.
 Examination of the taxonomic affiliation of the sequences also revealed a broad diversity of the phototrophic soil microbial community, with 11 phyla and 149 unique genera detected.
-As observed for the diversity metrics, lightening conditions significantly shaped the composition of the phototrophic community.
-Most markedly, at the phylum level, Cyanobacteria became highly dominant, increasing from 4 ± 2.4% to 72.0 ± 1.8% of the affiliated sequences after exposition of the soil to the light (Figure 5A, Table S1).
+As observed for the diversity metrics, light conditions significantly shaped the composition of the phototrophic community.
+Most markedly, at the phylum level, Cyanobacteria became highly dominant, increasing from 4 ± 2.4% to 72.0 ± 1.8% of the affiliated sequences after exposing the soil to the light (Figure 5A, Table S1).
 In the same way, sequences related to Charophyta increased from 1.4 ± 0.5 to 8.4 ± 1.8% following light exposure.
-In contrast, Chlorophyta, Bacillariophyta and Ochrophyta, which represented 39.75 ± 2.37; 29.2 ± 3.1; and 17.4 ± 0.2% of the sequences affiliated from de darkness treatment, decreased to 5.9 ± 0.7; 4.4 ± 0.9; and 4.3 ± 0.8%, respectively after light exposure (Figure 5A).
-Also, the Miozoa phylum disappeared from the light treatment.
-All the phyla were shared between all the samples at the exception of Anthocerotophyta that was detected only in one of the three replicates of the light treatment.
+In contrast, Chlorophyta, Bacillariophyta and Ochrophyta, which represented 39.75 ± 2.37; 29.2 ± 3.1; and 17.4 ± 0.2% of the sequences affiliated from the dark treatment, decreased to 5.9 ± 0.7; 4.4 ± 0.9; and 4.3 ± 0.8%, respectively after light exposure (Figure 5A).
+Also, the Miozoa phylum disappeared in the light treatment.
+Typically all phyla were consistently found in all three sample replicates, with the exception of Anthocerotophyta that was detected in only one of the three replicates belonging to the light treatment (Fig. 5A).
 The clear taxonomic separation of dark and light treatments was also observed at the genus level (Figure 5B).
-The increase of Cyanobacteria in the light was mainly due to the stimulation of three genera: Microcoleus, Nodosilinea and Synechococcus.
+The increase of Cyanobacteria in the light was mainly caused by the stimulation of three genera: Microcoleus, Nodosilinea and Synechococcus.
 Klebsormidium was the only genus explaining the increase of the Charophyta phylum in response to light.
-Contrastingly, the higher contribution of Chlorophyta, Bacillariophyta and Ochrophyta in dark treatment was mainly due to the higher occurrence genera such as Chlorella and Ettlia (for Chlorophyta); Eunotia (for Bacillariophyta) and Ectocarpus, Nannochloropsis and Vaucheria (for Ochrophyta).
+In contrast, there was a higher contribution of Chlorophyta, Bacillariophyta and Ochrophyta in the dark treatment caused by the higher occurrence of genera such as Chlorella and Ettlia (for Chlorophyta); Eunotia (for Bacillariophyta) and Ectocarpus, Nannochloropsis and Vaucheria (for Ochrophyta).

 Discussion

-The study of algae and cyanobacteria diversity can be done by either morphological identification through microscopic observations or by using molecular tools to analyze genetic markers and provide taxonomic affiliation.
-It is even recommended to combine the two methods or to use multiple molecular markers to obtain a better coverage of the present species (Zou et al., 2016; Rossetto Marcelino & Verbruggen 2016; Groendahl et al., 2017) and to improve the barcoding databases in relationships with a trait-based approach to gain further knowledge in functional understanding of microbial photosynthetic communities.
+The study of algae and cyanobacteria diversity can now be acheived using either morphological identification through microscopy observations or molecular tools that analyse genetic markers and provide taxonomic affiliation.
+It is even recommended to combine these two methods or to use multiple molecular markers to obtain improved coverage of the species present (Zou et al., 2016; Rossetto Marcelino & Verbruggen 2016; Groendahl et al., 2017) and to continuously improve barcoding databases.
+This combining of techniques is particularly powerful for identifying key relationships that underpin the construction trait-based knowledge that can be used to improve our functional understanding of photosynthetic microbial communities.